UniSE: A Unified Framework for Decoder-Only Autoregressive LM-Based Speech Enhancement: Introduction

 Some studies consider more distortions or focus on the unification of multiple tasks to expand the universality of SE systems.
-MaskSR~\cite{MaskSR} simutaneously incorporates additive noise, reverberation, clipping and bandwidth limitation, which performs masked prediction learning~\cite{MaskGIT} on multi-layer discrete tokens.
-LLaSE-G1~\cite{LLaSEG1} employs NAR LM to map continuous WavLM representations of noisy speech to the clean discrete tokens.
-It handles multiple tasks by introducing a dual-channel input and output architecture.
-These works involve the paradigm of masked generation or directly mapping, and the effectiveness of AR modeling in multi-task SE framework remains to be further verified.
+MaskSR~\cite{MaskSR} handles additive noise, reverberation, clipping and bandwidth limitation via masked prediction~\cite{MaskGIT} on multi-layer discrete tokens.
+LLaSE-G1~\cite{LLaSEG1} employs a non-autoregressive (NAR) LM to map noisy WavLM~\cite{WavLM} features to the clean discrete tokens, with a dual-channel input and output architecture to support multiple tasks.
+These works involve the paradigm of masked generation or direct mapping, and the effectiveness of AR modeling in multi-task SE frameworks remains to be further verified.
 Considering the flexible prefix formulations of the decoder-only model, it has potential to act as an elegant solution for the task unification.

+In the context of Large Language Models (LLMs), reinforcement learning (RL) has been primarily employed to align model behavior with human preferences and task-specific objectives~\cite{rl_survey}.
+Some works have verified the potential of RL in the domain of text-to-speech (TTS).
+For instance, the Direct Preference Optimization (DPO)~\cite{dpo} framework is utilized to improve the emotional consistency of synthesized speech in~\cite{emo_dpo}.
+However, the application of RL in SE remains largely unexplored.
+While traditional SE systems rely on supervised learning with signal-level losses (e.g., SI-SNR), these metrics do not always correlate well with auditory perception.
+This gap motivates the exploration of RL-based alignment in SE: by leveraging perceptual rewards as feedback, the RL has potential to guide the SE model towards better perceptual alignment.

-In this work, we therefore propose a decoder-only AR LM-based framework called \textbf{UniSE} to unify multiple sub-tasks of SE, including SR, TSE and SS.
-Our contribution is threefold.
-1) We design a decoder-only SE framework, which extracts features by a frozen WavLM with a learnable adapter as conditions, generating the discrete tokens of clean target speech and reconstructing waveform using an NAC.
+In this work, we propose a decoder-only AR LM-based framework called \textbf{UniSE} to unify multiple sub-tasks of SE, including SR, TSE and SS.
+Our contributions are fourfold: 1) We design a decoder-only SE framework, which utilizes continuous conditional features to generate discrete tokens of target speech.
 2) We propose a task token to distinguish between different operational modes, unifying multiple tasks by switching and combination of these modes.
-3) The proposed model achieves comparable or superior performance than advanced baselines on several benchmarks, revealing the potential of decoder-only AR LM in the unification of multiple SE sub-tasks.
+3) We introduce a progressive reinforcement learning (PRL) strategy to fine-tune our model, where criteria (i.e., perceptual quality and similarity) are progressively introduced across different stages to perform DPO optimization.
+4) Our model achieves competitive performance on several benchmarks, revealing the potential of decoder-only AR LM in the unification of SE sub-tasks.